oduerr/hsk/hsk5_flashcard_spec.md

 Acceptance
 	•	With Request OpenAI OFF and cache ON: first play downloads once; subsequent plays are offline from cache.
 	•	Clearing cache forces re-download on next play.
-	•	With Request OpenAI ON, audio plays from OpenAI; if “cache synthesized” is enabled, later plays can use cached audio even with the toggle OFF.
+	•	With Request OpenAI ON, audio plays from OpenAI; if "cache synthesized" is enabled, later plays can use cached audio even with the toggle OFF.

 ### 4.8 Simplify Audio: Pre-recorded WAV Only